 Spurge family (Euphorbiaceae)

-Description: This native plant is a summer annual about ½–2½' tall that is either unbranched or occasionally branched.
+Description: This plant is a summer annual about ½–2½' tall that is either unbranched or occasionally branched.
 The stems are light to medium green, terete, and glabrous to sparsely pubescent.
 The alternate leaves are more closely spaced together along the upper stems than the lower ones, providing the plant with a flat-topped appearance.
 The blades of individual leaves are up to 3" long and 2¼" across, medium green, ovate to broadly ovate, and crenate-serrate along the margins.
 The upper surfaces of the blades are sparsely covered with fine appressed hairs or they are hairless.
 The long slender petioles are up to 2½" long and light to medium green; they are covered with fine appressed hairs, or hairless.
 Sometimes the blades of the leaves droop from their petioles.

 Deam's Mercury is monoecious with separate staminate (male) and pistillate (female) flowers on the same plant.
 Both types of flowers develop together from the axils of the leaves; they are surrounded by foliaceous floral bracts that are palmately divided into 5-9 lobes.
 Individual bracts are about ½" tall and a little longer across; they are light to medium green and either widely open or loosely folded in one direction.
 Individual lobes of the floral bracts are about ¼" long, lanceolate in shape, and ciliate.
 From the middle of each floral bract, the staminate flowers form a single spike-like raceme on a peduncle.
 Together, the raceme and its peduncle are about ½" long at maturity.
-Individual staminate flowers are less than 1/8" across, consisting of a 4-lobed calyx, several stamens with yellow anthers, and no petals.
+Individual staminate flowers are less than 1/8" (3 mm.) across, consisting of a 4-lobed calyx, several stamens with yellow anthers, and no petals.
 There are also 1-3 pistillate flowers that are hidden at the base of each floral bract; individual pistillate flowers consist of an ovary with finely branched styles, insignificant sepals, and no petals.
 The ovary is sometimes finely hairy near its apex.
 The blooming period occurs from mid-summer into the fall and lasts about 2-3 months; only a few flowers are in bloom at the same time.
 Cross-pollination occurs by wind.
 Each ovary matures into a seed capsule (about ¼" across) that is globoid, slightly flattened, and 2-valved.
 Each valve of the capsule contains a single seed.
 Individual mature seeds are 2-3 mm. long (or longer), ovoid, and dark-colored.
 This plant reproduces by reseeding itself.
 The leaves become copper-colored during the fall.

 Cultivation: The preference is dappled sunlight to medium shade, moist conditions, and soil consisting of sandy loam or gravelly loam.
 Most growth and development occurs during the summer and early fall.

-Range & Habitat: Deam's Mercury is a rare plant that has been found in a few counties of east-central and southern Illinois.
+Range & Habitat: The native Deam's Mercury is a rare plant that has been found in a few counties of east-central and southern Illinois.
 This plant is also uncommon in other states where it has been found.
 Habitats consist of bottomland woodlands along rivers, openings in bottomland woods, areas along paths in bottomland woods, woodland edges, and semi-shaded to shaded areas along roads.
 Deam's Mercury appears to prefer areas that are subjected to occasional flooding during the spring.
 Such areas typically have flood-deposited sand, silt, or gravel and scant ground vegetation.

 Faunal Associations: The flea beetles Hornaltica bicolorata and Margaridisa atriventris feed on Acalypha spp.
 The seeds of these plants are eaten by the Mourning Dove and Swamp Sparrow, while White-Tailed Deer browse on the foliage (primarily during the summer and fall).
 Deam's Mercury and similar species lack the toxic white latex that is typical of species in the Spurge family (Euphorbiaceae).